fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - Once data is inserted, it can't be deleted
 - Shards
   - 1MB/s or 1k messages/s at write per shard
-  - 2MB/s at read per shard
+  - 2MB/s at read per shard, message propagation delay 70 ms for all consumers
   - Billed per shard
   - Batching available
   - Records are ordered only per shard